Two or more years of pensionable service

 Further information may be obtained from the Pensioners’ Dental Services Plan enrolment information and plan summary.

 If you choose to apply for coverage, you can obtain the form "Pensioners' Dental Services Plan" (PWGSC-TPSGC 439-E) from the Pension Centre.
-Current contribution rates can be found on the Monthly contribution rates (accessible only on the Government of Canada network).
+Current contribution rates can be found on the Pension contribution rates for the 3 major public sector pension plans.

 For Quebec residents, the employer's portion of insurance contributions is considered a taxable benefit and is subject to Quebec income tax.